khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_8.md

 This _ḥadīth_ of Ibn ʿAbbās is also related by Abū Dāwūd (1485), and from him al-Bayhaqī (2/212), via: ʿAbd al-Malik ibn Muḥammad ibn Ayman from ʿAbd Allāh ibn Yaʿqūb ibn Isḥāq from someone who narrated to him from Muḥammad ibn Kaʿb, the wording being:

+\begin{mdframed}[style=narration, frametitle={Narration}]
-“Do not cover the walls.
+Do not cover the walls.
 He who looks into the letter of his brother without his permission, verily he looks into the Fire.
-Ask Allāh with the palms of your hands, and do not ask him with their backs, and when you finish, wipe your faces with them.”
+Ask Allāh with the palms of your hands, and do not ask him with their backs, and when you finish, wipe your faces with them.
+\end{mdframed}

 This is a weak _sanad_: ʿAbd al-Malik is declared weak by Abū Dāwūd; it also contain the _shaykh_ of ʿAbd Allāh ibn Yaʿqūb who is unnamed, and therefore unknown -- it is possible that he may be Ibn Ḥassān or Ibn Maymūn, both of whom are mentioned above.